-Enrolments are currently accepted for Foundation in May/June.
-Enrolment forms (collected from the school reception) must be accompanied by birth, baptismal and immunisation certificates and a \$100 non-refundable enrolment fee.
+Enrolments are currently accepted for Foundation from March.
+Enrolment forms (collected from the school reception or downloaded from the school website) must be accompanied by birth, baptismal and immunisation certificates and a \$100 cash only non-refundable enrolment fee.
 This fee is deducted from the school fee.